davidborzek/hetzner-ddns-updater/README.md

 ## Running with Docker

-You can easily run hetzner-dyndns-updater as a Docker container.
+You can easily run hetzner-ddns-updater as a Docker container.
 Here's an example command to start the service:

 ```shell
 docker run -d \